Test drive your career

 - Internship Appeal Form: (only to be completed if seeking more than 4 credit hours)

 - Internship Learning Agreement: The learning agreement has an academic writing assignment associated with the internship.
 For each credit hour, you will have to write five pages.
-You must write out the number of pages for each writing assignment (ex: 6 pages reflective journal and 14 pages on social media in the twenty first century for a 4 credit internship)
+You must provide the number of pages for each writing assignment (ex: 6 pages reflective journal and 14 pages about social media in the twenty first century for a 4 credit internship)

 Once completed, an e-mail will be sent to your internship site supervisor to complete an additional form with details about the internship site, your duties, and their expectations of you as an intern with their organization.
 Prior to submitting this application, determine your work scheudle at your internship site.
 You must work at least 30 hours per academic credit.
 For example, if you are seeking 4 credits, you will need to work at least 120 hours over the course of 12 weeks.